 - Prepare the mashed potatoes: On top of the vegetable lentil filing, you’ll pile on some mashed potatoes!
 I provide a simple mashed potato recipe, but if you have leftover mashed potatoes, use them here!
 This recipe is perfect for using up leftover mashed potatoes.

 - Bake the vegan shepherd’s pie until golden and bubbling: this doesn’t take too long since each element is individually cooked.
-About 20 to 30 minutes in the oven will make the filling bubble, the top will get nice and browned, and then it’s ready to eat!
+After about 20 to 30 minutes in the oven, the filling will be bubbling, the top will get nice and browned, and then it’s ready to eat!

 This recipe is great for prepping ahead of time!

 You can prepare the whole thing up until right before baking and then store it covered in the refrigerator.
-Then, bake when you’re ready to eat, adding a few extra minutes to the baking time to allow everything to warm back up.
+Bake when you’re ready to eat, adding a few extra minutes to the baking time.

 You can also freeze this dish up to 2 months ahead of time.
-To do that, you’ll want to prepare the dish all the way through the baking, and then wrap it up tightly and store in the freezer.
+To do that, you’ll want to prepare the dish all the way through the baking.
+Then, wrap it up tightly and store in the freezer.
 When ready to eat, you’ll bake the dish again at 350°F for an hour to defrost and heat it up.

 The leftovers also keep well in the fridge for about 3 to 5 days (if they last that long, that is).

 I hope you love this hearty vegan shepherd’s pie as much as we did!
-Bake it up on a chilly day and enjoy on it’s own, or paired with a simple salad for some fresh vegetables.
+Bake it up on a chilly day and enjoy on its own, or paired with a simple salad.